richardPFisk/ios-poc/README.md

 ## License

-notification-centre is available under the MIT license.
+iosPoc is available under the MIT license.
 See the LICENSE file for more info.